Proper affine actions in non-swinging representations: Algebraic preliminaries

-\begin{proposition} For every index~$i$ such that $1 \leq i \leq r$, there exists an irreducible representation~$\rho_i$ of~$G$ on a space~$V_i$ whose highest restricted weight is equal to~$n_i \varpi_i$ (for some positive integer~$n_i$) and has multiplicity~$1$. \end{proposition} \begin{proof} This follows from the general Theorem~7.2 in~\cite{Tits71}. \end{proof}
+\begin{proposition} For every index~$i$ such that $1 \leq i \leq r$, there exists an irreducible representation~$\rho_i$ of~$G$ on a space~$V_i$ whose highest restricted weight is equal to~$n_i \varpi_i$ (for some positive integer~$n_i$) and has multiplicity~$1$. \end{proposition} Here is a result describing the restricted weights of these representations.